raydiak/Math-Symbolic/README.md

 #### .Str()

 Returns the expression re-assembled into a string by the same syntactic constructs which govern parsing.
-As with all Perl 6 objects, this is also the method which gets called when the object is coerced to a string by other means, e.g. interpolation, context, or the ~ prefix.
+As with all Raku objects, this is also the method which gets called when the object is coerced to a string by other means, e.g. interpolation, context, or the ~ prefix.
 The .gist() method is also handled by this routine, for easy printing of a readable result.